ezzing/3DLayout-documentation/2-Integration.md

     });

-Which will return the information from the created layout:
+This will return the information from the created layout with the following properties:

     {
       id: 1093,